SparkDevNetwork/Rock/.github/ISSUE_TEMPLATE.md

 ### PLEASE READ

 If the nature of your issue relates to the security of Rock please do not post your issue here in the public issues.
-Instead please send it directly to nick<at>sparkdevnetwork.org .
-No use giving bad people bad ideas.

 ### Prerequisites